 Handicap / Classification Calculator

-If you come across any errors or think something isn't quite right, please send an email and we'll get it sorted out as soon as possible!
+If you come across any errors, missing rounds, or think something isn't quite right, please click the 'Report an Issue' button at the side of the page and we'll get it sorted out as soon as possible!

 Brief Explanation of Handicaps

 In the UK system, each score is assigned a handicap value between 0 and 100 (which you can find by using the calculator on this page), with better scores having lower handicap values.
 The category and age group you compete in do not have an effect on what the handicap for a particular score is (although the same is not true for classifications).